GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/Sphinx.rst

 generate the tables, and should then include the updated / added tables in its PR, exactly the same way the ``schema.xsd`` is maintained with ``make geosx_generate_schema``.

-To make these commands work, the folowing line is needed in the host-config :
+To make these commands work, the following line is needed in the host-config:

   .. code-block:: sh